 Main Idea and Details Mystery Activities

-One of my favorite introductory activities for main topic OR main idea are mystery bags!
-Depending on which one you’re teaching, you place four cards into a brown paper bag.
+One of my favorite introductory activities for main topic OR main idea is mystery bags!
+Depending on which one you’re teaching, you place four cards into a special bin or paper bag.

 Students pull out all four clues and determine the main topic and/or main idea.
 I always had my 2nd grade students using the cards that include sentences.
 They had to first find the main topic, birthday party, and then they had to find the main idea, items you need for a birthday party.